 Once everything is set up, you can embed Rentle to your existing website or use Rentle as a standalone website.

 Starting a ski rental business requires a lot of planning, preparation, and setting up processes.
 First, you need to make a business plan.
 Your business plan includes a description of your business, market and competitor analysis, financial plan, and marketing plan.
-It is also essential to consider how you will organize your processes, such as handling waivers, inventory management, order processing, and ski maintenance on your premises.
+It is also essential to consider how you will organize your processes, such as handling waivers, inventory management, order processing, and ski maintenance.

 In general, a ski rental business can be very profitable and enjoy high profit margins.
 Still, just like with any company, profitability comes down to your business's income and expenditure structure.
 It is also worth noting that skiing and snowboarding are seasonal activities, which should be considered when assessing a business's revenue and profit potential.